tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 we want everyone to upload videos to privacy-respecting platforms like Odysee or Peertube.

-To ensure you're not being tracked and that you're not giving any authors incentives to continue upload to YouTube, either download all videos you want to watch with [Youtube-dl](mining-from-movies-and-tv-shows.html#youtube-dl) and watch them later
+To ensure you're not being tracked and that you're not giving any authors incentives to continue uploading to YouTube, either download all videos you want to watch with [Youtube-dl](mining-from-movies-and-tv-shows.html#youtube-dl) and watch them later